All Episodes

 It has a purpose.

-And what would be a fleshed out script if this are a Wag the Dog code bigger than just the Tea Party would have to be a part of it.
+And what would be a fleshed-out script, if this are a Wag the Dog code, bigger than just the Tea Party, would have to be a part of it.

-Bigger than the Tea Party, have to treat it with far more reverence and respect than the Tea Party.
+Have to treat it with far more reverence and respect than the Tea Party.

 It had to be going on in a lot of cities and have the illusion that it is spreading.

-All you need is 250 people and a compliant media.
+And the illusion that it's growing is all you need is 250 people and a compliant media.

 But as you point out, in terms of the real numbers, it isn't giant.

-But the media is acting like oh huge numbers of disaffected, disappointed people.
+But the media is acting like, oh, huge numbers of disaffected, disappointed people.

 The one thing they forgot was to recruit some minorities.